The Ethiopian e-Government Initiative – Improving upon past practices

-Main targets: strategy management, IT policy setting and monitoring standards, facilitating transformation of services and strategy incubation.
+Main targets: strategy management, IT policy setting and monitoring standards, facilitating the transformation of services, and strategy incubation.

 In regards to this final core element, as with the previous one, it also boasts 8 programs and over 40 initiatives.
 Here are the most impactful 5:

 - Ministry of Communications and Information Technology (MCIT) Operating Model

 - MCIT Sourcing Strategy